g-insana/cmplot.py/README.md

 The plotting function comes with a large number of options, allowing full customization of the results.
 On the other hand it is also automatic enough to be able to work with only two arguments: a dataframe and the label/symbol of the dataframe column containing your X (the categorical data).

+## Documentation

+Please refer to the [online documentation at readthedocs.io](https://cmplot.readthedocs.io)

 ## Download and installation

 `cmplot` is pure python code.
 It has no platform-specific dependencies and should thus work on all platforms.
 It requires the packages `plotly numpy scipy pandas`.
 The latest version of `cmplot` can be installed by typing either: